manywho/awsinventory/README.md

 ## Usage

 To use awsinventory, simply call the binary and pass any configuration flags.
-It uses the AWS SDK for Go to create a session from the default [credential chain](https://github.com/aws/aws-sdk-go#configuring-credentials)
+It uses the AWS SDK for Go to create a session from the shared credentials file (`~/.aws/credentials`)

 ```sh
 # Build an inventory of services in the EU London AWS region